High-Frequency Jump Tests: Which Test Should We Use?: Review of price jump tests

 Variance swaps are instruments made up of financial assets and/or derivatives and are used as tools to hedge against volatility risk.
 The payoff of a variance swap can be replicated by taking a short position in the so-called \textquotedblleft log contract\textquotedblright\ and a long position in the underlying asset, with the long position being continuously re-balanced (see Neuberger, 1994).
-The payoff of such a replicating strategy, computed as the accumulated difference between proportional returns and continuously compounded logarithmic returns, equates to half of the integrated variance under the assumption of no price jump.
-When a jump is present, the replication error is completely determined by the realized jump.
+The payoff of such a replicating strategy, computed as the accumulated difference between proportional returns and continuously compounded logarithmic returns, equates to half of the integrated variance when there is no price jump.
+When a jump is present, the replication error is completely determined by the realized jump, including the sign of such a jump.
+Jiang and Oomen (2008), JO hereafter, exploit this relation in their two-tailed test construction, with the test details given in Panel B of Table \ref{stats2}.